Exploring the Photogram - How Does Cameraless Photography Work?

 How can you take a picture without using a camera?
 Apparently, the process is not as unimaginable as it may sound at first.
-In fact, cameraless photography is a technique not much different than photography itself, but it seems that it hadn’t been put to right use until Man Ray and his contemporaries discovered it once again in the 1920s.
-Still, the outcome appears quite different, more reminiscent of x-rays and photocopies than actual photographs.
+In fact, cameraless photography is a technique not much different than photography itself, but it seems that it hadn’t been put to right use until Man Ray and his contemporaries discovered it once again in the 1920s and created something that is now called – photogram.
+The outcome of a photogram appears quite different, more reminiscent of x-rays and photocopies than actual photographs.
 The aesthetics of a photogram brings the medium closer to other forms of art that seem to mystify the subject rather than expose it directly, like photography aims to do, more often than not.
 Ultimately, comparing the two – photograms and photographs – may lead to a conclusion that while their initial purpose may seem similar, and so do the chemicals that surround the process, their final outcome reveals quite opposite things.
 As much as photography aims to document, or to give a touch of subjectivity throughout the process, photograms seem to put a mantle of peculiarity over things that strike us as familiar.
 A photogram is the main advocate of the uncanny, juxtaposing that which we think we know with a vague context of the unfamiliar.
-We recognize the silhouettes of objects surrounded by the shades of grey, overlapping or standing next to each other, creating amalgams that take on a form which seems to be more than it initially represents.
+In photograms, we recognize the silhouettes of objects surrounded by the shades of grey, overlapping or standing next to each other, creating amalgams that take on a form that seems to be more than it initially represents.
 And while a photographer sees almost exactly what his photograph may look like, the appearance of a photogram is slightly harder to predict.

 Just like photography, making photograms began with an intention to document the physical world.
 Although a certain fascination with the medium did exist from the start, it is more likely that photograms were primarily used for scientific purposes and the enhancement of knowledge, rather than artistic expression.
 Since the first impermanent proto-photograms existed long before photography was invented, ironically, they were not documented.
 German physicist Johann Heinrich Schulze was reportedly the first one to notice the effect of sunlight on a silver nitrate solution in 1727.
 He used the chemical as a coating for a piece of gypsum that he overlapped with a stencil cut out from paper.
 After having it exposed to light, the letters that were cut out remained printed on the surface of the object.
 This was probably the first utilization of the photogram, but the only evidence left is in written form.